 How to Register

 Things to Consider:

 High school students must meet all course pre-requisites and necessary qualifications prior to registering for the course designated on their form.
 Consult the

 current class schedule

-Not all courses offered at Orange Coast College are available for ESP enrollment.
-Please contact the appropriate Division Offices to verify courses eligible for ESP enrollment.
+Not all courses offered at Orange Coast College are available to high school students.
+Please contact us at

-Eligible students have the opportunity to enroll in a maximum of six units each semester (3 units max for summer and winter intersession) and earn college credit while still attending high school.
-Students are expected to meet the same requirements as regular college students and coursework taken appears on the student's college transcript.
+High school students have the opportunity to enroll in a maximum of six units each semester (3 units max for summer and winter intersession).

-- Students planning to apply coursework taken at OCC toward college or university admission or progress toward a degree should contact the respective institutions regarding policies involving prior coursework.
+Students planning to apply coursework taken at OCC toward college or university admission or progress toward a degree should contact the respective institutions regarding their policies for prior coursework.